MELBOURNE’S BEACHSIDE SUBURB

 Cafes and cake shops are in abundance in Acland Street.
 The big problem is which cake to choose!

-Parks / Gardens
+10. Parks and Gardens

 St Kilda Botanical Gardens were established in the mid 1800’s.
 Here you have a pond, a conservatory and a glasshouse to enjoy.